-I. The Second Amendment does not guarantee access to assault weapons and large-capacity magazines.

-A. The plaintiffs' "common use" test is illogical.
+- I. The Second Amendment does not guarantee access to assault weapons and large-capacity magazines. - The panel's "common use" test is illogical and A. unprecedented.

 The Supreme Court held in Heller that the Second Amendment protects "the right of law-abiding, responsible citizens to use arms in defense of hearth and home," but does not guarantee "a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose."
 554 U.S. at 626, 635.
 It does not protect, for example, civilian access to the highly dangerous "weapons that are most useful in military service-M-16 rifles and the like"-which, the Court made clear, "may be banned."
-Id. at 627; see Kolbe, 849 F.3d at 142 ("Heller's clear and dispositive pronouncement: There is no Second Amendment protection for 'M-16 rifles and the like.""); NYSRPA, 804 F.3d at 256 ("Heller expressly highlighted" that "the fully automatic M-16 rifle" could be prohibited "without implicating the Second Amendment.").
-At stake in this case is whether the result should be different for weapons that, in the judgment of Massachusetts's elected officials, can be nearly as dangerous as the M-16, and that a prior Congress determined are "virtually indistinguishable in practical effect" from those that Heller found unprotected.
+Id. at 627; see NYSRPA, 804 F.3d at 256 ("Heller expressly highlighted" that "the fully automatic M-16 rifle" could be prohibited "without implicating the Second Amendment."); Friedman, 784 F.3d at 408.
+At stake in this case is whether the result should be different for weapons that, in the judgment of Maryland's legislature, have the capacity to be nearly as dangerous as the M-16, and that a prior Congress determined are "virtually indistinguishable in practical effect" from those that Heller found unprotected.
 H.R.
 Rep. 103-489 at 18 (1994).

-The plaintiffs offer only one reason why the result should differ: because assault weapons and large-capacity magazines are "commonly possessed by lawabiding citizens for lawful purposes," whereas the M-16 is not commonly used because the federal government has effectively prohibited its civilian use.
-Appellants' Br.
-19. But the assault weapons that Massachusetts law regulates make up "less than 3%" of the civilian gun stock, and "less than 1% of Americans own[] such weapons."
-Kolbe, 849 F.3d at 126; see Appellees' Br.
-29-30.
+The panel offered only one reason why the result should differ: because semiautomatic weapons with military features are "commonly possessed by lawabiding citizens for self-defense and other lawful purposes," whereas the M-16 is not commonly used because the federal government effectively prohibited its civilian use in 1986.
+Panel Op.
+38. But the assault weapons that Maryland law regulates "constitute no more than 3% of the civilian gun stock, and ownership of such weapons is concentrated in less than 1% of the U.S. population."
+Id. at 70 (King, J., dissenting).
 That is a far cry from the absolute prohibition on handguns at issue in Heller.

 It is anything but clear that these figures are enough to constitute "common use." "[W]hat line separates 'common' from 'uncommon' ownership is something [Heller] did not say."
-Friedman, 784 F.3d at 409 (finding "uncertainty" as to whether assault weapons are "commonly owned" based on sales totals); see generally Cody J. Jacobs, End the Popularity Contest, 83 Tenn.
-L. Rev. 231 (2015).
-"The Heller majority said nothing to confirm that it was sponsoring the popularity test."
-Kolbe, 849 F.3d at 142.
-And even if it had, the plaintiffs are silent on what numerical threshold must be reached before a firearm achieves "common use" sufficient to be constitutionally immune from regulation.
+Friedman, 784 F.3d at 409 (finding "uncertainty" as to whether assault weapons are "commonly owned" based on sales totals); see generally Cody J. Jacobs, End the Popularity Contest, 84 Tenn.
+L. Rev. 231 (2015), at http://bit.ly/1gVsyGZ.
+Like Heller, the panel majority's opinion is silent on what numerical threshold must be reached before a firearm achieves "common use" sufficient to be constitutionally immune from regulation.
 If a million people own a particular weapon, is that enough?
 How about a few hundred thousand?
 See, e.g., Caetano v.
-Massachusetts, 136 S. Ct.
-1027, 1033 (Mar.
+Massachusetts, - S. Ct. -, 2016 WL 1078932, at \6 (Mar.
 21, 2016) (Alito, J., concurring) (expressing his view that a weapon owned by 200,000 people-or .06% of the American population-is in common use).
 Is it a regional test or a national test?
 Does it look to ownership numbers or manufacturing numbers?
 If a survey revealed that half a million people own firearms without serial numbers, would the federal serialization requirement suddenly become unconstitutional because unmarked firearms are in common use?
 If not, why not?
-See also Kolbe, 849 F.3d at 135-36 (asking these and other questions).
-The plaintiffs do not answer any of these questions.
+Neither the plaintiffs nor the panel have answered any of these questions.